Casa Dra. Concha Melendez Ramirez

 The Casa Dra.
 Concha Meléndez Ramírez is a historic house at 1400 Vilá Mayo in San Juan, Puerto Rico.
 It is a modest two-story Spanish Revival structure, finished in adobe-colored concrete and a clay tile roof.
-The house is notable as the longtime home of Dra.
-Concha Meléndez Ramírez (1895–1983), a leading literary figure of 20th century Puerto Rico.
+The house is notable as the longtime home of Dr. Concha Meléndez Ramírez (1895–1983), a leading literary figure of 20th century Puerto Rico.
 Now a museum, library, and research center, it was designated a National Historic Landmark in 2011; it is the first such designation for a Puerto Rican literary site.

 Description

 The Casa Dra.
 Concha Meléndez Ramírez stands in San Juan's El Condado neighborhood, on a parcel bounded on the north by Vilá Mayo, the west by Calle Manuel Rodríguez Serra, and the south by Calle Wilson.
 It is a roughly square two-story building, with adobe-colored concrete walls and a flat roof.
 Windows and doorways are sheltered by concrete canopies topped by clay tiles.
 The house is set in a rustic garden with a terrace and native plantings.
-The interior of the house retains the feel of private residence, with Dra.
-Meléndez's study left much as she would have used it.
+The interior of the house retains the feel of private residence, with Meléndez's study left much as she would have used it.